 - View as map

-Waterfalls, old abbeys, tombs, forests, fabulous landscapes and amazing show caves are among some of the attractions of the Marble Arch Caves Global Geopark.
-It is a UNESCO recognised Global Geopark and crosses the Counties of Fermanagh and Cavan.
+Waterfalls, old abbeys, tombs, forests, fabulous landscapes, and amazing show caves are among some of the attractions at the Marble Arch Caves Global Geopark.
+A UNESCO-recognised Global Geopark, it crosses the counties of Fermanagh and Cavan.

-The Marble Arch Caves Global Geopark is located in the rugged mountainous uplands and the gentle rolling lowlands of Counties Fermanagh and Cavan.
-Taking in the world-famous Marble Arch Caves, the Geopark boasts some of the finest natural landscapes in Ireland and offers a window into the area's 650 million year past.
+The Marble Arch Caves Global Geopark is located in the rugged, mountainous uplands and the gentle rolling lowlands of Fermanagh and Cavan.
+Taking in the world-famous Marble Arch Caves, the Geopark boasts some of the finest natural landscapes in Ireland and offers a window into the area's 650 million-year past.

 A Geopark is an area recognised by UNESCO (the United Nations' educational, scientific, and cultural organisation) to have exceptional geological heritage.

 The Marble Arch Caves Global Geopark takes in numerous sites, many of which are open to the public.
 All of the sites provide for a variety of interests, including geology, archaeology, history, folklore, wildlife, and activities such as cycling and walking.